jakobmerljak/aCT/README.md

 For CentOS 7:

-`yum install epel-release`
+`# yum install epel-release`

-`yum install python-pip python2-nordugrid-arc`
+`# yum install python-pip python2-nordugrid-arc git`

+`# pip install virtualenv`

 ARC python bindings are not available in pip so must be installed as a system package

 ## Optional dependencies

-`yum install nordugrid-arc-plugins-globus` - for submission to ARC's GridFTP interface
+`# yum install nordugrid-arc-plugins-globus` - for submission to ARC's GridFTP interface

-`yum install nordugrid-arc-plugins-xrootd` - for aCT to validate any output files written using the xrootd protocol
+`# yum install nordugrid-arc-plugins-xrootd` - for aCT to validate any output files written using the xrootd protocol

-`yum install condor` - if aCT will submit to HTCondor-CE or CREAM CE
+`# yum install condor` - if aCT will submit to HTCondor-CE or CREAM CE

 ## Setting up the virtualenv